Lectures on LHC Physics: Higgs physics

-This treatment including a gamma matrix in $\slashchar{q} = \gamma_\mu q^\mu$ is, strictly speaking, nonsense.
-However, it gives us an idea how we can in the limit of a heavy top derive the $ggH^n$ couplings from the gluon self energy or the $ggH$ coupling
+This means that we can replace one propagator by two propagators using a derivative with respect to the heavy propagator mass.
+The correct treatment including the gamma matrices in $\slashchar{q} = \gamma_\mu q^\mu$ involves carefully adding unit matrices in this slightly schematic derivation.
+However, our shorthand notation gives us an idea how we can in the limit of a heavy top derive the $ggH^{n+1}$ couplings from the $ggH^n$ coupling

+This relation holds for the scattering amplitude before squaring and assuming that the tensor structure is given by the same transverse tensor in Eq.\eqref{eq:higgs_transverse}.
+We can for example use this relation to link the two effective couplings with one or two external Higgs legs, \ie the triangle form factor $g_{ggH} = -i \alpha_s/(12 \pi)$ and the box form factor $g_{ggHH} = + i \alpha_s/(12 \pi)$.
+Corrections to this relation appear at the order $1/m_t$.